-There are two primary types of spray foam: open cell and closed cell.
+There are two primary types of polyurethane foam: open cell and closed cell.
 Open cell has an average R-value of R3.5 and closed cell insulates at up to R6.
-Spray foam requires significantly less space in your building than does blown cellulose and fiberglass.
+Foam requires significantly less space in your building than does blown cellulose and fiberglass.

-How to calculate the estimated price of spray foam:
+How to calculate the estimated price of foam:

 The cost of installing foam is calculated using the board foot, which measures 12” wide x 12” long x 1”thick.